Frequently asked questions

 Microsoft and the Computing Technology Industry Association, (CompTIA), are internationally recognized industry representatives who developed the Cyber Security IT Professional program curriculum, which is designed to complete your training in five weeks (or ten weeks if you choose evening classes).
 They also created the hands-on labs.

 CompTIA Security+ and CompTIA Network+ are the most crucial certifications you’ll need if cybersecurity is your first topic.
 This is why: The DOD-8570 regulation is a lesser-known government regulation.
-Although technically it has been updated as DOD-8140, the chart used the DOD-8570 old format.
-You need at least one of these certifications if your position might expose you to sensitive government information.
-Typically the minimum asked for is CompTIA Security+.
+(Technically, it has been updated to DOD-8140, but that uses the old DOD-8570 chart).
+The document states that you need to have at least one certification if you are in a job that could expose you to sensitive data.
+CompTIA Security+ is usually the minimum required.
 Even companies that do not work with government agencies are required to obtain this certification.
-These certifications will make you highly sought-after and should not be a problem to get placed.
+These certifications are highly desirable and will help you to be placed.

 First, we want to check to see if you are eligible for a WIOA Grant, which could pay for it for you (yes, that means it might not cost you anything if you qualify)!
 Call today or make an appointment for us to call you.